 If you’re like me, your pet is part of your family and you may be worried about coronavirus affecting your pet.

-When I ask my dogs, “You ready to go night-night?” or “You ready to take a nap with mom?”
-All three jump up and head into the bedroom.
+When I ask my dogs, “Are you ready to go night-night?” or “Are you ready to take a nap with mom?”
+They jump up and head into the bedroom.
 And the same goes for my cats.
-I think they have a contest amongst themselves to see who can jump up there first.
+Seriously, I think they have a contest amongst themselves to see who can jump up there first!

 And if you have pets, you may be wondering if you should be concerned about your pet(s) if you get diagnosed with COVID-19.